Why Macron and Von der Leyen face a tough trip to China | Borzou Daragahi

 Both the West and China now fear a new global cold war is shaping up, pitting a United States-led series of partnerships (that includes European and some Asian nations) against an axis led by Beijing and Moscow (that includes Iran and Belarus).

 But France, Germany and the rest of Europe are loath to view the rivalry with China quite as starkly as the US.
 There remain strong economic ties and interdependencies.
-China is Europe’s largest source of imports and third-largest export market, with trade in 2022 totalling nearly $850 billion.
-The Macron and Von der Leyen visit follows recent trips to Beijing by the German chancellor, Olaf Scholz, the European Council president, Charles Michel, and Spain’s Prime Minister Pedro Sanchez.
+China is Europe’s largest source of imports and third-largest export market, with trade in 2022 totalling nearly $850bn.
+The Macron and Von der Leyen visit follows recent trips to Beijing by the German chancellor, Olaf Scholz, the European Council president, Charles Michel, and Spain’s prime minister Pedro Sanchez.

 “I don’t think the Europeans and the French want to participate in the US-China rivalry,” says Rahman.
 “They are more cautious.
 The European approach is more nuanced.
 They don’t want to cast the relationship in the same way as the Americans.”

-Unlike the US or UK, France has also suggested that Putin’s Russia will have a major role in European affairs even after the war with Ukraine, and has hinted that Kyiv’s goal of regaining control of all of its territories is likely not feasible.
+Unlike the US or UK, France has also suggested that Putin’s Russia will have a major role in European affairs even after the war with Ukraine, and has hinted that Kyiv’s goal of regaining control of all of its territories is likely unfeasible.
 That could win the French president a warmer reception in Beijing when Macron and Xi are to begin meetings in earnest on Thursday.
-Macron also has a track record of rallying European nations toward security, financial and diplomatic arrangements independent of the US.
+Macron also has a track record of rallying European nations toward security, as well as financial and diplomatic arrangements independent of the US.

 Analysts have also speculated that Beijing will dangle the prospect of taming Russia and ending the war in Ukraine in order to secure trade deals and favourable diplomatic conditions – with little intention of following through.
 China is growing increasingly adept at pushing its own narratives and throwing its diplomatic weight around.